fed/blog/content/uses.md

 ### Reading and information organisation

-- [NetNewsWire](https://netnewswire.com) is my preferred RSS reader.
-It works both on MacOS and iOS and syncs over iCloud.

 - [Goodreads](https://goodreads.com) helps me track books I've already read or those I want to read.
+I like the fact that I can sync Goodreads with my Kindle, too.
 The UI is a bit dated and cluttered, but it gets the job done.

 - [Instapaper](https://instapaper.com) is my "read later" service, and I use it all the time to keep track of the articles/pages/blog posts
   I want to get to at some point.
 Its UI is quite simple and minimal, and it works well for what I need it for.
+What I like the most about Instapaper is its integration with Kindle, which allows me to send articles directly to my Kindle, making offline reading incredibly easy.

 - [Anki](https://apps.ankiweb.net) for creating and reviewing flashcards.
 I mainly use this tool for documenting vocabulary and grammar when learning a new language.